AIRBUZZ: Airbus’ A320 Family has carried the world

-As of January 2013, over 9,100 A320 Family aircraft had been sold to customers worldwide – with this figure including more than 1,700 orders for Airbus’ eco-efficient A320neo jetliners.
-The product line’s delivery count stood at 5,300-plus aircraft, provided to over 380 customers and operators.
+Through 2014, over 11,500 A320 Family aircraft had been sold to customers worldwide – with this figure including more than 3,621 orders for Airbus’ eco-efficient A320neo jetliners.
+The product line’s delivery count stood at 6,300-plus aircraft, resulting in a backlog of more than 5,100 airliners.

 To meet high commercial demand, Airbus produces A320 Family jetliners at a rate of 42 per month – a rate which the company is gradually increasing to reach an output of 50 single-aisle jetliners monthly in 2017.

 Latest press releases

 Airbus Selects Korean Air Aerospace to manufacture Sharklet wingtips for the A330neo Family